w3f/polkadot-wiki/docs/ens.md

 ![Filled out information in the contract's write interface](assets/ens/08-min.png)

 Clicking "Write" will initiate a transaction.
 Note that Etherescan's UI is in beta and might throw a "GasLimit" error.
 If this happens, modify the gas limit in your wallet to 80,000.
+You can leave the gas fee as is - any wallet you use will usually be good at estimating the required fee.

 Once the transaction is confirmed, your DOT address will be bound to your ENS domain.
 Because the ENS App UI is currently missing support for DOT, this entry will not be visible.
 However, should a